 Paper Museums: The Reproductive Print in Europe, 1500–1800

-The exhibition catalogue offers an important interpretive survey of the reproductive print in Europe.
-The contributors to the volume explore the diverse range of uses for reproductive prints and the volume also analyzes issues such as the culture of the print workshop and, in particular, the status of female printmakers; truth and authenticity ascribed to the printed form; and the dissemination of antique forms through prints.
+Paper Museums offers an important interpretive survey of these remarkable works.
+The contributors to the volume explore the diverse range of uses for reproductive prints, including establishing printmakers' reputations as truthful and authoritative artists, promoting an artist's oeuvre or the holdings of a collector, and enabling the public to enjoy original works vicariously.
+The volume also analyzes issues such as the culture of the print workshop and, in particular, the status of female printmakers; truth and authenticity ascribed to the printed form; and the dissemination of antique forms through prints.